Devitte Military Academy: School functions

 The heavily wooded campus consisted of five buildings: the main building, two dormitory buildings, a classroom and recreation hall.
 There were a few maintenance outbuildings, athletic fields and a pool.

+The main building was called the "main house" which included four dormitory rooms, "Cosmo's room", a sick bay and infirmary, mess hall, kitchen, a gymnasium, and the Headmaster's quarters.
+The two dedicated dormitory buildings were named "Washington House" and "Pershing House".
+The school building was simply called "the school house".
+Cosmo's room was the private abode for one Cosmo Thomaselli, who had been adopted by the Sweeneys after, as a student, his parents had been killed in an automobile accident.

 The headmaster was Major Leopold DeVitte (? - 1952), who retired in 1945.
 The title of "Major" was "self-designated officership".
 Then Captain Charles J. Pratt was commander, followed by Captain Walter J. Sweeney.
 The headmaster in the 70s was M.J.
 Ratajczak, who died suddenly in 1975.

+Major DeVitte and Mrs. Devitte rest in the Old Tennent Cemetery in Manalapan, NJ.

 The school's motto was "Where discipline is firm, but fair".

 In 1935, a review of the camp stated that "Motion pictures are shown twice a week and there is a pool".

 In 1930 the school cost $720 a year, increasing to $,2900 in the last school year.

 The school was for boys aged 6 to 16, and offered elementary to 9th grade instruction.
 It was open 12 months a year when it started, but was later changed to a 10-month school year.
 In the last year of school, 1978, the enrollment had dwindled to 50 students.

 Originally, the instruction was offered only as a residential program, but in 1975, the program offered day students without a residential component.

 The academy had a marching band.
 This frequently led local parades and played in area holiday celebrations.